How Khwaja Kamal-ud-Din first

 opened the Woking Mosque

-We reproduce below an article entitled The Mosque
+We reproduce below the text of an article entitled The Mosque

 at Woking: A miniature of Mecca in the days of the Pilgrimage